 The financial side of care for a loved one can be daunting.
-Wondering how much does a live-in carer cost or have concerns about the cost of live-in care?
+Wondering how to pay for Alzheimer’s care, Dementa or for the care needed by a loved one living with a certain condition?
 Don’t worry, we’re happy to help you through the entire process, step by step.

-There are a range of public funding options available for live-in care as well as benefit entitlements available to many.
-Customers can fund their care privately or via direct payments.
-However, if you need advice on care funding options, we recommend that you speak with a Financial Advisor who has experience in this area.
+When it comes to paying for care, there are a range of public funding options and benefit entitlements available.
+You might choose to fund your care privately or via direct payments.
+However, if you need advice on your funding options for the cost of care, we recommend that you speak with a Financial Advisor who has experience in this area.

 In the first instance, we would recommend contacting your local authority to see if they are able to cover some of the costs involved in your care plan.
 Individuals with income or savings above a certain threshold may not be able to claim relief from local government.